UPDATED JUNE 7, 2023

 13. Start a blog

 Blogging is great for marketing your services and for positioning yourself as an expert in your field.
-Plus, as you’re a copywriter, the writing part should be easy.
+Plus, if you’re a copywriter, the writing part should be easy.

 Blog about things you think your potential clients will be interested in and be sure to share your posts on social media and, if necessary, include your contact details at the end of each article.